A new tool by Google is to test and give you the recommendation to improve performance, SEO, security, best practices, and accessibility.

 Go to Measure page and enter the URL to run the audit.
 It will take a few seconds, and you should see the detailed reporting with the overall scoring.

-Results also show the success metrics test so well done for the passed audits and work on those needs attention.
+Results also show the success metrics test for the passed audits and work on those needs attention.

 Don’t spend too much time getting 100.
 Even Google’s sites don’t score that.